The Best Source for Data on Virginia’s Children

 - Public assistance

 The Annie E. Casey Foundation provides state averages for each indicator (designated with blue triangles), which may be compared to national averages.
 Voices for Virginia’s Children supplies Virginia-specific data that drills down to all 134 locales (indicators designated with burnt orange circles), which may be compared to state averages.
 This interactive site allows users to access Virginia city, county, and state data and create custom profiles, maps, and graphs.

 By providing policymakers, educators, the media, and citizens with benchmarks of child well-being, the Voices KIDS COUNT system advances local and state efforts to improve the lives of children.

-Virginia KIDS COUNT Director Ted Groves tracks multiple indicators over time, which allows Voices to highlight emerging trends and risks, and then help guide policymakers to respond in ways that protect and enhance child well-being and increase public accountability.
-Email for data assistance: [email protected].
+Our Virginia KIDS COUNT Data Center tracks multiple indicators over time.
+This enables Voices to highlight emerging trends and risks and then guide policymakers to respond in ways that protect and enhance child well-being and increase public accountability.
+For data assistance, email Beth Nolan.